salehjoseph/Decimal-To-Binary-Converter/README.md

 1. **Fork the Repository**: Make your changes in a new branch.
 2. **Submit a Pull Request**: I’m happy to review and discuss any improvements or suggestions.

-## License

-This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.

 ---